 This familiar term loan structure offers upfront cash that’s paid back in fixed monthly payments over a predetermined amount of time.
 These loans are straightforward and predictable, compared to less conventional debt instruments.

 Unlike a traditional term loan from a bank that’s hard to get and will likely require collateral to secure the loan, as well as debt covenants that restrict your business operations, a revenue-based term loan is far more SaaS-friendly.
-The application process is quick and easy, and you don’t have to bet your house to fund your runway!
+The application process is quick and easy, and you don’t have to put your house on the line to fund your runway!
 Secured against your recurring revenue streams, you won’t get the ultra-low interest rate you would from a bank, but it’s far more affordable than selling equity for capital to grow your business.

 3. Revenue-based financing